 Years of Experience

-Those with one to four years of experience at the company can expect to make $23.00 per hour on average.
-For those with five to nine years of experience, average earnings amount to $12.00 per hour.
-The largest fraction of VNA Healthcare people (34 percent) have been working for 10-19 years and earn around $34.99 per hour on average.
+Five to nine years of work experience seem to result in median wages of $12.00 per hour.
+The largest fraction of VNA Healthcare people (34 percent) have been working for one to four years and earn $19.50 per hour on average.

 Certifications and Degrees

-Salaries approach about $33.85 per hour for Licensed Physical Therapists; non-accredited workers make much less.
-Regarding pay and education, VNA Healthcare pays those with an Associate's Degree the most — $30.52.
+Salaries approach $33.17 per hour for Licensed Physical Therapists; non-accredited workers make much less.
+At VNA Healthcare, employees who hold an Associate's Degree receive the highest pay at approximately $30.52.

 Benefits and Perks